-- 1. Demonstrate knowledge in geographical terminology, landforms, weather, countries, and destinations, as it relates to the tourism industry with the use if industry accepted methods. - 2.
+- 1. Demonstrate knowledge in geographical terminology, landforms, weather, countries, and destinations, as it relates to the tourism industry with the use of industry accepted methods. - 2.
 Demonstrate knowledge in researching, planning, and selling a destination by creating a travel itinerary with the required components. - 3.
-Create and present a destination with a wide range of knowledge spotlighting the travel and tour activities found at that location through a power point presentation.
+Create and present a destination with a wide range of knowledge spotlighting the travel and tour activities found at that location.

-BASIC HOTEL & RESTAURANT ACCOUNTING (3)
+HS155 BASIC HOTEL & RESTAURANT ACCOUNTING (3)

 This course is designed to prepare students to understand the financial reporting procedures of Hotel and Restaurant Accounting.
-Students who successfully complete this course will be better prepared to prepare financial reports and participate in the bookkeeping practices of the Hospitality Industry.
+Students who successfully complete this course will be better prepared to prepare financial reports and participate in the bookkeeping practices of the hospitality industry.
 Course offering: Spring only

 - 1. Define and describe bookkeeping and double entry accounting and identify common bookkeeping accounting tools. - 2.
 Describe the income statement, identify the accounts used to prepare an income statement, define the revenue classification, and explain when a sale is recognized. - 3.
-Describe the income statements and accounting procedures for full service and fast food restaurants in accordance with the Uniform system of Accounts for the Lodging Industry. - 4.
+Describe the income statements and accounting procedures for full service and fast food restaurants in accordance with the uniform system of accounts for the lodging industry. - 4.
 Discuss all budgeting and forecasting related competencies.

-INTRO TO MEETINGS, INCENTIVES, CONFERENCES, AND EXHIBITIONS (MICE) (3)
+HS158 INTRO TO MEETINGS, INCENTIVES, CONFERENCES, AND EXHIBITIONS (MICE) (3)